Original article published on 8/15/2017 by In-Sight by Symrise

 DON’T bicker with reviewers, even if they deserve the scolding.
 Read this and repeat after me, YOU WILL NEVER PLEASE EVERYONE.
 Angry chefs often make headlines when taking on unfair (or downright mean-spirited) reviewers.
 More often than not, a level-headed reply works best.
 Unless there’s a personal accusation involved that needs to be legally addressed, an apology or a thank you will go a long way.
 Keep it simple.

 DO embrace the free publicity, but also invest in a Social Media Manager.
 There’s a reason #foodporn and Instagram are more popular than ever.
 Diners flock to restaurants now just to try a dish they saw photographed online.
 Invest in a social media manager to, at a minimum, streamline the trilogy: Facebook, Twitter, and Instagram.
-Retweet and regram great photos, thank someone for their positive comments and answer online questions in a timely manner.
+Retweet and regram great photos, thank someone for their positive comments and answer online questions promptly.
 Visually attractive accounts and personalized interaction with your followers will pay off.

 DON’T buy reviews.
 Places like Craigslist often list paid-reviewer opportunities.
-Too often, businesses advertise rewards in exchange for positive reviews.
+Too often, businesses advertise rewards in exchange for favourable reviews.
 Usually, moderators or other members spot and flag these write-ups.
 Yelp has a mysterious algorithm in place that attempts to catch those trolling their site.
-Understandably so, restaurant owners feel cheated when misleading and damaging reviews remain posted.
+Understandably so, restaurant owners feel cheated when misleading, and damaging reviews remain posted.
 Contact the review site in question, as many times as it takes, to report suspicious activity on your account.

 DO provide smart lighting solutions, if possible.
 Your food will be photographed and end up somewhere online, even if you advise against it on the menu or website.
 Not everyone is blessed with talented photo skills.
 Well-lit spaces provide the most flattering shots.
 Why not help the situation?
 You want your final product to be Instagram worthy.
 Purposeful lighting should always be incorporated into a restaurant’s interior design, but it’s often overlooked.

 DO train your staff to be social media savvy.
-It’s easy to spot the diners who participate online; they usually reserve via OpenTable (probably ranked as an OpenTable VIP), and snap photos all night.
+It’s easy to spot the diners who participate online; they usually reserve via OpenTable (probably ranked as an OpenTable VIP) and snap photos all night.
 It doesn’t mean you have to roll out the red carpet for each one.
 It does mean you’ve been given fair warning and are now on magnified display.
 How will you choose to be seen?
 Is this really the time to deliver a messily plated dish?
 Some restaurants turn the tables and keep detailed logs on diners: a practice that can come in handy if a dispute arises.
 More importantly, if you keep tabs on your guests’ preferences, then you can use the information to your advantage during future visits.
 Which table do they usually request?
 Do they have a wine preference?
 A favorite dessert?
 Fail to prepare, prepare to fail.

 Reviewers and reviewees will not always see eye to eye.
 Praise the good and be considerate when discussing shortcomings.
 Thoughtfulness never goes out of style.